 3. You’re underpaid; your turnover maybe 6 or 7 figures but there’s not much left for you once you’ve paid your team, advertising invoices and running costs.

-Again, another pretty depressing picture.
 But as before, you aren’t the only one to have created a business that is burning you out because this practice of growing a business based on following someone else’s formulas and business model is rife.
 This is why I want to open up your eyes and see the possibilities available to you on your path to creating a True Profit Business.
-My mission here is to help you to avoid following someone else’s proven business model and systems, just because they are telling you it works for them.
+My aim of my book is to help you to avoid following someone else’s proven business model and systems, just because they are telling you it works for them.

-You have a choice.
+You have a choice

-You have a choice on what business infrastructure, processes and team to have in place to give you the right business to help you achieve your creativity, purpose and money aspirations.
-You can choose the design, set up and how you run your business based on who you are and how you want to show up, just the way you can decide on the right vehicle you want to drive day-to-day.
+You can choose the design, set up, and how you run your business based on who you are and how you want to show up.
+It’s just the way you can decide on the right vehicle you want to drive day-to-day.

-The reason why there are so many different types of vehicles on the road is that each and every one of us has a different reason for choosing our mode of transport, and at different stages of our lives.
+There are so many different types of vehicles on the road because each of us has a different reason for choosing our mode of transport, and at different stages of our lives.
 Starting out, you’ll drive any car you can afford; a small hatchback or perhaps stick to your bike, especially if you live in a city.
 Families may drive a big SUV.
 Some may like fast cars.
 Others choose their mode of transport based on environmental impact and may even decide they don’t want to own a vehicle but use uber or rental cars for longer journeys.

 There’s no one vehicle that’s right for everyone or for a specific profession.

-And so it is with your business model.
+And so it is with your business model and revenue streams.

 There are four critical decisions to make to help you decide which business model you want; your role in the business, the number of clients you want to serve and then consequently at what price point, how you deliver your service or products and which selling system you decide works best for you.
-In my book, True Profit Business, I am taking you through in detail all four of these decisions.
-So for now, let me take you through a couple of examples.
+In my book, True Profit Business, I take you through in detail all four of these decisions.

-The passive income dream.
+The passive income dream

 Someone I spoke to recently had recently spent a significant amount of her investment cash setting up a new membership website.
-She had read a lot about membership sites, had joined an online business mentoring programme to teach her the basics of setting up digital products and thought this would prove to be a perfect revenue stream to have around being a mum at home with two young children.
-She wouldn’t have to travel anywhere and she could do everything her business needed her to do from her kitchen table.
+She had read a lot about membership sites, had joined an online business mentoring programme to teach her the basics of setting up digital products and thought this would be a perfect revenue stream to have around being a mum at home with two young children.
+She wouldn’t have to travel anywhere and could do everything her business needed her to do from her kitchen table.

 There was no questioning her passion for helping the audience she wanted to reach out; she knew they were desperate for clear signposting and easy to access advice.
 But 14 months in and her beautifully designed website was verging on a marketing disaster.
 Although visits to the site were climbing and she was good traction in the forums, database building was almost non-existent and her offer just wasn’t compelling enough.

-Her plan was to start with the freemium model and then start charging £27 a month.
-She had dreams to have a 6-figure business but to make £100,000 that would mean 309 members, assuming that all 309 would stay a minimum of 12 months.
-That’s a whole lot of leads to get that many customers, and a whole lot of customer retention strategy to keep them being members.
+She planned to start with the freemium model and then charge £27 monthly.
+She dreamed of having a 6-figure business, but to make £100,000 would mean 309 members, assuming that all 309 would stay a minimum of 12 months.
+That’s a whole lot of leads to get that many customers and a whole lot of customer retention strategy to keep them being members.

-Of course, long term this kind of membership model can work but you need a big bucket of resources (advertising, customer support, time, energy and hours and hours of screen time) because your marketing strategy is focused on high volume, low pricing model.
-It’s highly unlikely that any decent profit will be made for at least a year or two (probably many more!) if you are relying solely on this kind of revenue model.
-And this person was burnt out already after 14 months of struggling to build up her tribe on a bootstrap budget and a lack of skills around digital marketing and advertising.
+It’s highly unlikely that any decent profit will be made for at least a year or two (probably many more!) if you rely solely on this revenue model.
+And this person was burnt out after 14 months of struggling to build up her tribe on a bootstrap budget and a lack of skills in digital marketing and advertising.

-Let’s go the other end of the scale.
+Let’s go to the other end of the scale.

-A client I worked with recently came from many years in the publishing industry.
-Now I am sure you are aware of the massive changes that have turned much of the publishing sector on its head.
-The problem she was still stuck in the traditional, old school business model where very little revenue was created until a book was published and selling.
-For her business to make £100,000, it was all about book contracts; working hard upfront and only seeing rewards when (and sometimes only if) the book was successful.
-Plus it was a cost-heavy business so profits were tight.
+I recently worked with a client for many years in the publishing industry.
+I am sure you know the massive changes that have turned much of the publishing sector on its head.
+The problem was that she was still stuck in the traditional, old-school business model where very little revenue was created until a book was published and sold.
+For her business to make £100,000, it was all about book contracts, working hard upfront, and only seeing rewards when (and sometimes only if) the book was successful.
+Plus, it was a cost-heavy business, so profits were tight.

 Offering her services as a book coach and mentor at the start of the process was an obvious place to begin; charging for the 6 months run-up to get the book ready for editing was not only profitable for my client but incredibly powerful and instrumental for the success of her author clients.
-Again, not a holy grail solution to making 6-figures – there was still a lot of thinking and doing to be done around her positioning and marketing her new offerings – but she could see clearly that this additional revenue stream could be a far simpler way of growing her business revenue than sticking to what everyone else in her industry did.
+Again, it was not a holy grail solution to making 6-figures – there was still a lot of thinking and doing to be done around her positioning and marketing her new offerings – but she could see clearly that this additional revenue stream could be a far simpler way of growing her business revenue than sticking to what everyone else in her industry did.

 And without distracting her from her core revenue base or burning herself in the process.

-The price you decide to charge has a lot to do with your success.
+The price you decide to charge has much to do with your success.

-Before I send you off to have a think about your potential revenue streams, let’s deal with the elephant in the room; the price you charge.
-When creating new revenue streams in your business, it’s often perceived easier to start at the lower end of charge of the price scale.
-I’m sure you have seen, and perhaps even bought from, the classic product funnel that gets you started with a £10 introductory product, which leads into a £295 course and then takes you into a premium programme of £1,000 and more.
+Before I send you off to think about your potential revenue streams, let’s deal with the elephant in the room: the price you charge.
+When creating new revenue streams in your business, it’s often perceived as easier to start at the lower end of charge of the price scale.
+I’m sure you have seen, and perhaps even bought from, the classic product funnel that starts with a £10 introductory product, which leads into a £295 course and then takes you into a premium programme of £1,000 and more.

-So what many do, and are taught to do, is start creating your £10 introductory offer because you believe you need to build your list.
+So what many do and are taught to do is start creating your £10 introductory offer because you believe you need to build your list.
 And a £10 product is so much easier and safer to create, is it not?

 Coming back to the question on hand – how do you go about creating £100,000 … that’s a lot of £10 sales you need to make to build enough momentum to move people up to your next mid-level product.
-You’d probably be needing 500+ sales to get you the conversions to that £100,000.
+You’d probably need 500+ sales to get you the conversions to that £100,000.
 That’s exhausting (and I speak from experience!)

-Again, like the membership offer example above, this kind of product funnel works.
+Again, this kind of product funnel works like the membership offer example above.
 There’s no doubt about it.
-But starting with the perceived easier end of the funnel is not always your easiest path to growing your business.
-A far quicker, simpler and easier way can be to flip your funnel on its head and start at the top end of the scale.
-Even if you decided to start small and create a programme or service at around the £2,000 mark, it becomes obvious that you have to sell to far fewer people to get yourself to your £100,000 goal.
-Plus you’ll gain valuable experience, build your credibility and see better results from your clients working at this level.
+But starting with the perceived easier end of the funnel is not always your most straightforward path to growing your business.
+A far quicker, simpler, and easier way to do this is to flip your funnel on its head and start at the top end of the scale.
+Even if you decide to start small and create a programme or service at around the £2,000 mark, it becomes obvious that you have to sell to far fewer people to get yourself to your £100,000 goal.
+Plus, you’ll gain valuable experience, build your credibility, and see better results for your clients at this level.

 Now, of course, I’m starting to sound like the rainbow fairy.